alexthecat123/Lisa-PCBs/README.md

 - 1x 4011B
 - 2x 2N4258 <br>

-And of course, the COP and the PROM at U4B will need to be taken from your old I/O board because they're custom chips.
+The COP and the PROM at U4B can be most easily procured by stealing them from your old nonfunctional I/O board, but there are some other options too if you don't feel like doing that or if they're defective.
+The PROM is a 6309, so you can just buy one of those or an equivalent and burn it with the ROM image found [here on Bitsavers](http://bitsavers.trailing-edge.com/bits/Apple/Lisa/firmware/342-0172A_IO_28L22_U48.BIN).
+The COP can be replaced with [this neat adapter designed by Patrick Schafer](http://john.ccac.rwth-aachen.de:8000/patrick/COPSreader.htm#emulator) that allows you to use a COP402 or the KR1820VE1A Russian equivalent along with an external ROM to emulate the original COP.

 ## Motherboard
 Most parts can be found in [this DigiKey cart](https://www.digikey.com/short/01c3fd9f), with the exception of the video output jack and the expansion slot connectors.
-I haven't been able to find any modern sources for these parts (I guess they were custom-made for Apple back in the 1980s), so you'll either have to omit these parts or scavenge them off a broken Lisa motherboard if you want to include them.
+The expansion slot connectors appear to be a custom Apple design, so we'll probably never be able to find a modern replacement for those, but there might be some hope for the video jack.
+Looking on Digikey, [this](https://www.digikey.co.uk/en/products/detail/keystone-electronics/902/317243) appears to be the correct part, but it seems like you have to get a quote from the manufacturer in order to get one.
+That's more effort than I would want to put in, but if you really want a video jack, that could be an option.
 Note that the motherboard will work fine without these parts; you just won't be able to use the composite video output or connect any expansion cards.

 ## Parallel Card
 - Once again, most of the parts can be found in [this cart](https://www.digikey.com/short/vz0jdzf3), with three exceptions: the 74LS280s, the 6522s, and the EPROM.